alexanderous/trav-ex-plora/README.md

+#trepic landing page

-I used Ruby on Rails for the sign up form fields and email notifications.
+This app is a very simple, responsive, multi-page company webite built on a Ruby on Rails foundation, to create sign up form fields and email notifications.
 I applied many of the responsive skills I learned in the Udacity nanodegree on Front End Web Development.
 For more information on the context around this project, visit my blog at http://alexanderous.co/blog/what-ive-been-working-on-lately-trepic.